 platform list to get the full list of commands.

-If you want to transfer ownership of your project to a different user, first invite this user as a project administrator and then submit a support ticket to ask for the ownership transfer.
+If you want to transfer ownership of a project to a different user, first invite that user as a project administrator and then submit a support ticket from the current project owner to ask for the transfer.

 This action will automatically transfer the subscription charges to the new owner.